Work & Business Guide in Aruba

 Work Visa Requirements

-EU citizens can stay visa-free for 90 days; work permits required for employment via Aruba's Directorate of Foreign Affairs.
-No automatic work rights as non-EU member.
+EU citizens can stay visa-free for 90 days; work permits required for employment via Aruba Immigration (long-stay visa + work permit).
+Simplified for Dutch nationals as part of Kingdom of the Netherlands.

 Business Registration